Finances, money and bills

 If you are older than 16 and have a child, you can apply to the Migration Agency for a daily allowance and a special grant, if any, for your child.

-If you are between 8 and 19 years old you are entitled to a grant from the county council for costs for prescription glasses and contact lenses.
-How the grant works depends on which county you live in.
-You can then apply for a special grant from the Migration Agency if the grant from the county council does not cover the entire cost.
+If you are between 8 and 19 years old you are entitled to a grant from the region for costs for prescription glasses and contact lenses.
+How the grant works depends on which region you live in.
+You can then apply for a special grant from the Migration Agency if the grant from the region does not cover the entire cost.

 Your legal guardian is in charge of your bank card.
 The Migration Agency can issue a bank card to you when you have turned 16.